paulrobertlloyd/paulrobertlloyd-v3/src/collections/_posts/2018-09-12-john_lewis_partnership_rebrand.md

 title: Undersold
 date: 2018-09-12T17:00:00+01:00
 location: Brighton, England
-summary: Another identity from the offices of Pentagram that elicits a feeling that lies somewhere between despair and indifference.
+excerpt: Another identity from the offices of Pentagram that elicits a feeling that lies somewhere between despair and indifference.
 images:
 - 2018/09/john_lewis_partnership_rebrand/logo.png
 tags: